nickyiliwang0000/h/react-and-firebase/events.md

     }
   }

-	// this.handleClick calls this.setState, which allows us to update the count property inside of our component's state by adding one to its current value. handleClick = () => {
+	// setState is a React method which forces the component to re-render.
+In React, this is how we always want to update our state as opposed to directly altering state.
+We will explore this in a further lesson. handleClick = () => {
-		// this.setState is a React method which causes the component to re-render.
-This updates the number that appears on the page. this.setState({
+    this.setState({
+			// retrieve our current state value and incease it by one value
 		  count: this.state.count + 1
 		})
   }